EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 (14.12.2016)

 Liquid-liquid extraction (LLE) is one of the most often used separation method based on the different solubility of the analytes in the different immiscible solvents applied.
-The technique has been applied for both biological as well as environmental materials.
-However, the operation of conventional LLE is time-consuming and complex; large volumes of solvent are needed; the direct injection of large amounts of organic solvents can affect the performance of the detection technique, as a result tedious evaporation and resolubilization steps after extraction are required.
+The technique has been applied for both biological and environmental materials.
+However, the operation of conventional LLE is time-consuming and complex; large volumes of solvent are needed; the direct injection of large amounts of organic solvents can affect the performance of the detection technique, as a result tedious evaporation and resolubilisation steps after extraction are required.
 Thus, the application of LLE in elemental speciation is limited.

 HF-LPME has been developed with the main goal to overcome the instability problem of SDME.
-HF-LPNME is using a hollow fiber to hold the extractant phase.
-Besides mechanical stabilization, the membrane is also a barrier against particles and large molecules and therfore can reduce matrix interferences.
+HF-LPNME is using a hollow fibre to hold the extractant phase.
+Besides mechanical stabilization, the membrane is also a barrier against particles and large molecules and therefore can reduce matrix interferences.

 Dispersive liquid–liquid microextraction (DLLME) is another LPME method, that has been used for speciation analysis.
 In this method, a cloudy dispersion is formed when an appropriate mixture of extraction and dispersive solvents is injected into the aqueous sample.
 Hydrophobic solutes are enriched in the extraction solvent and can be separated by centrifugation.
 DLLME is simple to operate, fast, cheap with high recovery, high EF and very short extraction times (a few seconds).
 However, its main drawback is poor matrix tolerance, which greatly limits its use for complex sample matrices as present in biological and environmental samples.